pdexheimer/scuttle/README.md

 Multiple commands can be specified, and will be executed in order.
 Therefore:

-`scuttle -i input.h5ad --no-write select 'num_genes > 200' describe`
+`scuttle -i input.h5ad select 'num_genes > 200' describe`

-will produce different results than
+will produce different output than

-`scuttle -i input.h5ad --no-write describe select 'num_genes > 200'`
+`scuttle -i input.h5ad describe select 'num_genes > 200'`

 An input file is always required.
 Valid input formats are:
  * **h5ad** - The native format of scuttle (all data in memory is stored in h5ad).
 This is the anndata format used by scanpy (https://scanpy.rtfd.io)
  * **loom** - An alternative single-cell format created by the Linnarsson lab (http://loompy.org).
 Used by velocyto.
 Note that the current best way to use a Seurat object with scuttle is to first export it from Seurat as a loom file.
  * **10x** - Both the 10x h5 file (ie, filtered_feature_bc_matrix.h5) and matrix directory (ie, filtered_feature_bc_matrix/) are supported

 If the input format is h5ad, scuttle by default will save the updated data back to the same file.
 If there are no changes to the file (for example, only `scuttle describe` was run), no output will be written.
 For all other input formats, or to save a new file, specify the appropriate filename using --output/-o.
-Output formats are the same as input formats, except that writing 10x files is not supported.
 H5ad files are compressed by default, this can be disabled using --no-compress.
+In order to save in a different format, see the `export` subcommand.

 ## Commands